Peking University Application Information for International Students

 General Visiting Students Program: Candidates must have completed at least one year of undergraduate study at their own university.
 The following options are available for joining undergraduate courses or enhancing proficiency in the Chinese language:

-GVS1: Overseas Universities with student exchange agreements with Peking University may select students of non-Chinese nationality for an exchange program at Peking University for a Chinese language course or specific undergraduate courses.
+GVS1: Overseas Universities with university-wide student exchange agreements may select students of non-Chinese nationality for an exchange program at Peking University for Chinese language courses or specific undergraduate courses.

-GVS3: Students may apply for a Chinese language course or undergraduate courses through individual or group applications.
+GVS3: Students may apply for a Chinese language courses or undergraduate courses through individual or group applications.
+Students for learning Chinese please refer to the Chinese Language Studies Program for more information.

 Research Scholars: Candidates must have a doctoral degree or have the title of Associate Professor or higher.
 Research Scholars will be given access to the university’s resources and be allowed to collaborate with professors of the accepting college or department to conduct specific research.
 Most successful candidates have established prior contact with professors in their particular fields, anyone wishing to come as a Research Scholar is strongly advised to find a supervisor in advance.
 Research scholars enjoy flexible application dates and durations of research.
 The applications can be submitted anytime, and duration of study varies between one month, one semester or one year.